Jacques-Antony Chovin

 Frontispiece from Birmann & Sons, ca. 1825

-This is the same translation we later meet in the publications from Beck and Stuckert/Schneider (although I have to add the caveat that most of these publications are without year, so it can be hard to determine which issue came first).
+This is the same translation we later meet in the publications from Beck and Stuckert/Schneider (although I have to add the caveat that since most of these publications are without year, it can be hard to determine which issue came first).

 The 1744-edition